 The application aware mount will be a new database.
 If you want to protect the new database, then enable Manage New Application to apply an SLA to the new database.
 New Template and Profile fields will appear where you can select any of your existing SLA templates and resource profiles.
 The application aware mount will be a new database.
-You can have the new database protected by applying ap SLA when you create the new database.
-The application aware mount will be a new database.
-You can have the new database protected by applying ap SLA when you create the new database.
+You can have the new database protected by applying an SLA when you create the new database.
+The snapshots of the protected by applying an SLA when you create the new database.

-protected by applying an SLA when you create the new database.
 The snapshots of the database are incremental unless you apply a policy template with Force Out-of-Band Backup checked.